Codecademy/docs/content/css/concepts/colors/terms/rgba/rgba.md

 ---
-Title: "rgba()"
+Title: 'rgba()'
-Description: "Defines the color by providing the red value, the green value, the blue value, and an optional alpha value (transparency)."
+Description: 'Defines the color by providing the red value, the green value, the blue value, and an optional alpha value (transparency).'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Color"
+  - 'Color'
-  - "Functions"
+  - 'Functions'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The `rgba()` color function defines the color value by providing three comma separated values along with an optional fourth value.

 - The first value represents the red value.
 - The second represents the green value.
 - The third represents the blue value.
 - The optional fourth value represents the alpha value, the transparency of a color.

 ## Syntax